 Ask a lawyer for:

-advice if any of the parties are based outside of England and Wales
+advice if any of the parties are based outside of England, Wales or Scotland

 advice on how successful your claim of constructive dismissal is